ushkavinda/xeneta-technical-challenge/README.md

 ```
 xeneta-technical-challenge/
 ├─ ansible/
-│  ├─ inventories/						# This directory container ansible inventory details related to the development environment.
+│  ├─ inventories/		# Contains ansible inventory details related to the development environment.
 │  │  ├─ dev/
 │  │  │  ├─ grou_vars/		# Variables realated to development environment.
 │  │  │  │  ├─ all.yml
-│  │  │  ├─ hosts						# Ansible inventory fie which consists of server IPs for the development environment.
+│  │  │  ├─ hosts		# Ansible inventory fie which consists of server IPs for the development environment (Remote deployment).
 │  ├─ roles/
 │  │  ├─ common/
 │  │  │  ├─ tasks/
 │  │  │  │  ├─ main.yml		# Ansible task which executes commands to Create directory, Clone application code from git, and Create docker network.
 │  │  ├─ dbtier/
 │  │  │  ├─ tasks/
 │  │  │  │  ├─ main.yml		# Ansible task which executes DB docker container and DB backup restore.
 │  │  ├─ webtier/
 │  │  │  ├─ tasks/
 │  │  │  │  ├─ main.yml		# Ansible task which executes commands to replace the rates/config.py values dynamically, build API docker image, and run rates API container.
 │  │  │  ├─ templates/
 │  │  │  │  ├─ Dockerfile	# Dockerfile with instructions to build the rates API image.
 │  ├─ site.yml			# Ansible master playbook which executes the roles.
 control_node_setup.sh		# Shell script to setup environment for Control node.
 host_setup.sh			# Shell script to setup environemnt for Manged node.
 README.md
 ```
 ### Dynamically pass configuration values
-In order to change the rates/config.py values based on the environment; you can use the inventories/dev/group_vars/all.yml file.
+In order to change the ```rates/config.py``` values based on the environment, you can use the ```inventories/dev/group_vars/all.yml``` file.
 This file consists of all the required variables which are related to the development environment.
 ```
 docker_network_alias: "devsql"
 doc_root: "/tmp/app"